KillianVrmr/App_Back_End/README.md

-# ChoreBusters
+# Structuur

-Welcome to **ChoreBusters**, a Laravel-powered web application.
-Make a family and add members to easily assign and view your chores.
-Earn points and exchange them for your own rewards!
+Welcome to **Structuur**, a Laravel based app to streamline your personnel planning for project management.

 ---